ibm-cloud-architecture/icp-backup/docs/cloudant.md

 You can reference the [sample NodePort service definition file](../scripts/CloudantDBNodePort.yaml) to create your CloudantDB NodePort service, run the command to create the service, being in the directory `scripts`:

 ```
+cd scripts
 kubectl --namespace=kube-system apply -f CloudantDBNodePort.yaml
 ```

-Note down the HTTP port for the exposed Cloudant service, by running the following command (for example: HTTP 31890 for Pod TCP port 5984):
+Now define the HTTP port for the exposed Cloudant service, by running the following command (for example: HTTP 31890 for Pod TCP port 5984):

 ```
 kubectl --namespace=kube-system get svc cloudantdb-ext -o json